 - Digestive health: Cinnamon may improve digestion, helping reduce bloating and gas.
 Its anti-inflammatory properties may soothe the digestive tract and keep your gut healthy.

-Side effects of cinnamon
+Side effects and safety of cinnamon

+While cinnamon is safe in small amounts, consuming too much, especially cassia cinnamon, may increase the risk of side effects.
 While you may benefit from supplementing with cinnamon, it’s best to talk to your health care provider first.
 Although rare, eating lots of cinnamon could be toxic, especially if you have liver problems.
 Cinnamon supplements could also interact with some medications.
 Some people may also be allergic to it.

 “Given the lack of evidence about its safety, children, pregnant and breastfeeding individuals should avoid cinnamon as a treatment,” Shupe said.